Contracting with Industry

 - Consulting: The WSU Faculty Manual allows for you to engage in consulting work for up to 20% of your time.
 This is considered as work done outside of your WSU appointment.
 You will need to use non-WSU resources for the work and you will independently manage any needed contracting and billing.
 All efforts should remain outside of WSU resources and you will need to report the activity as part of your annual review.

 - Gifts: Organizations can make donations to your lab.
 While these can be very convenient and involve very little administrative oversight on the WSU side, they can be very problematic on the company side.
 Specifically, gifts cannot come with promises for project deliverables, potentially leading to both legal and accounting issues for the company.
-Gifts carry a 6% overhead rate.
+Gifts carry a 5% advancement fee.

 - Service Centers.
 A service center is an administrative structure in WSU that is specifically setup to offer a product or service to a customer.
 Typically, these enable access to a particular specialized instrument and a qualified technician that can help to produce a result for a customer.
 They provide physical products and information/data that a customer can use in an unrestricted fashion.
 However, they do not generate patentable intellectual property.
 Service centers operate at-cost and charge an 8% overhead rate.

 - Sponsored Contracts.
 These are formal agreements between WSU and a partner that outline contacts, project scope and duration, intellectual property rights, mechanisms for termination, reporting, publication processes and notifications.
 The Office of Research Support Operations leads efforts to negotiate these contracts and manages the databases that supports their tracking.
-Sponsored contracts are budgeted just like federal grants and carry a 51.3% overhead rate on applicable items in the budget.
+Sponsored contracts are budgeted just like federal grants with a full overhead rate.

 - Licenses: These only apply when an existing work product, patent and/or piece of software has been established or created and a private party wants to use the work product.
 A license is a formal legal contract granting a partner rights to use the intellectual property embodied by the work product.
 These agreements may or may not involve payments for the rights that are provided.
 Income that is received by WSU is distributed in accordance with the WSU Faculty Manual.
 The Office of Commercialization leads efforts to negotiate these contracts and manages the databases that supports their tracking.